 There are currently 59,689 #quarantine15 floating around The Gram right now and quite frankly, we'd like it to stop there.

 We get it.
 Many of us have gained a few pounds as a result of all the changes we've had to endure during this pandemic.
 Grocery stores have had far fewer options lately as our supply chain continues to adjust to daily challenges.
 This has forced many of us to opt for other substitutes we may not be so pumped about.
-With gyms and other exercise related facilities being closed, many of us are not nearly as toned as we'd probably like to be.
-Especially at this time of year.
+With gyms and other exercise related facilities having limited hours, many of us are not nearly as toned as we'd probably like to be.
 Working from home has caused most of us to become a lot more sedentary than if we were heading into an office.
 The list goes on and on and on...

 This is an extremely stressful time for everyone.
-People are losing their jobs and worse...people are losing THEIR LIVES.
+People are losing their jobs and worse...people are losing THEIR LIVES (approximately 506,000 people in the US alone as of today).
 Between stressing about finances, jobs, the economy in general, your health, the health of your loved ones - everyone is at peak level anxiety right now.
-Not to mention, if you have kids and you're working from home - God bless - that's just another layer of stress added to the stress cake that is pandemic life.
+Not to mention, if you have kids schooling virtually at home while you're working from home - God bless - that's just another layer of stress added to the stress cake that is pandemic life.